-Her energy and commitment as Senior Editor of Slow Wine Guid 2020 brings to Slow Wine Guide 2020...is an inspiration for me."
+Her energy and commitment as Senior Editor of Slow Wine Guide 2020 is an inspiration for me."

 "It's difficult to know how the wine you drink was really made.
 Sustainable grapes can be sprayed with toxic pesticides.

-While some of the wineries with organic vineyards sell organically grown wines, they may also sell other wines made separately from conventionally grown grapes.
+While some wineries with organic vineyards make organically grown wines, they may also make other wines from conventionally grown grapes.
 How can you vote with your dollars if you don't really know what you're buying?

 Fortunately, Organically Napa has done the research—listing only the wines from certified organic vines—and can help you find wine made with your values in mind."